 “Drop Slide” means a slide that drops bathers into the water from a height above the water versus delivering the bather to the water entry point.

-“Pool Slide” means a slide having a configuration as defined in 16 CFR Part 1207, or is similar in construction to a playground slide used to allow users to slide from an elevated height to a pool.
+“Pool Slide” means a slide similar in construction to a playground slide used to allow users to slide from an elevated height to a pool.
 They shall include children’s (tot) slides and all other non-flume slides that are mounted on the pool deck or within the basin of a public swimming pool.

 “Waterslide” means a slide that runs into a landing pool or runout through a fabricated channel with flowing water.